boyonglin/google-maps-extension/README.md

 # google-maps-extension
 > Speed up your search flow to Google Maps!\
-> Navigate and save locations effortlessly with Google Maps (fast), experiencing rapid integration and minimal workflow disruption.
+> Navigate and save locations effortlessly with The Maps Express, experiencing rapid integration and minimal workflow disruption.

 ---